Fake Reviews are Bad for Business— Even Yours. Here’s Why!

 2. Generic One-Sided Praise and Broken English

-You cannot possibly expect a fake review service provider to make a serious effort on posting reviews that sound genuine, can you?
+You cannot possibly expect a fake review service provider to make a serious effort to post reviews that sound genuine, can you?

 Well, that is the reason why fake reviewers end up posting relatively short reviews with fewer subjective and anecdotal details.
-They all have a similar headline (such as “Amazing product!”) as well as the same cookie-cutter descriptions that highlight the attributes and features of the product/service.
+They all have a similar headline (such as “Amazing product!”) and the same cookie-cutter descriptions that highlight the attributes and features of the product/service.

 3. Spike in Reviews during a very Short Time Frame

-Fake reviewers typically post hundreds of positive reviews over a very short period of time.
-Let’s just say that if your business starts to get a sudden influx of excellent online feedback, your consumers would know it is a targeted campaign to add new fake reviews.
+Fake reviewers typically post hundreds of positive reviews over a very short time.
+Let’s say that if your business starts to get a sudden influx of excellent online feedback, your consumers would know it is a targeted campaign to add new fake reviews.

-If you put in some effort and do real, good work, positive authentic reviews will follow.
+If you put in some effort and do honest, good work, positive, authentic reviews will follow.